 Treat your landlord as you’d like to be treated.
 Respect property rules, pay rent on time, and report issues promptly.
 In return, landlords are far more likely to respond quickly, approve reasonable requests, and maintain the property properly.

-Need permission for a pet, or want to extend your tenancy?
+Need permission for a pet?
 A strong relationship makes these conversations smoother.
 Landlords are human too — they’re more inclined to say yes if you approach the topic respectfully and reasonably.

 Landlords are balancing legal responsibilities, maintenance costs, and tenant turnover.
 Understanding their perspective can help you frame requests effectively and avoid unnecessary friction.